rfrost-xyz/rfrost-xyz-website/content/privacy.md

 description = "Richard Frost - Privacy"
 +++

+This site, in and of itself, does not track anything identifiable to you.
+This site gathers zero data about user usage.
+This site does not fingerprint your browser.
+This site explicitly refuses all cookies, be that first-party cookies, third-party cookies, persistent cookies, and session cookies.
+In any other form of civilized society, the tracking normalities to which we have all become accustomed, would be considered plain odd.

-The TLS certificate for HTTPS is provided by [Let's Encrypt](https://letsencrypt.org/). <!--To help monitor basic site usage through server logs, [Netlify Analytics](https://www.netlify.com/products/analytics/) are utilised, this service is fully [GDPR compliant](https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/) and no data is shared with third parties.-->Throughout your use of this website the following apply:
+The TLS certificate for HTTPS is provided by [Let's Encrypt](https://letsencrypt.org/).
+Hosting is provided by [Netlify](#).
+The site is open-source, and maintained under [Creative Commons Attribution - NonCommercial - Share Alike license (CC BY-NC-SA 4.0)](http://creativecommons.org/licenses/by-nc-sa/4.0/).
+The canonical source for the site is stored on [GitHub](https://github.com/rdfrost/rfrost-xyz).

-* Identifiable user data is **explicitly not logged**.
-* First party cookies are **inactive**.
-* Persistent cookies are **inactive**.
-* Session cookies are **inactive**.
-* Third-party cookies are **inactive**.